BojanDolic/Movie_Time/README.md

 # Movie Time
-Simple application for viewing movies and tv shows.
+Simple application for browsing movies and tv shows.

 Currently application can list top 10 movies or tv shows and provides search functionality.
 Application also supports dark theme.